how to write a product requirements document

 First, you’ll draft an MRD describing the rising need for similar tools in the world of remote and hybrid teams.

-Then, in a BRD, you can conceptualize how your tool will be different from the competitors and how it will make money for your business.
+Then, in a BRD, you can conceptualize how your tool will be different from competitor tools and how it will make money for your business.

 After that, using a PRD, you will specify what the product should do.

-And finally, in a SRD, you can plan technical infrastructures, data requirements, integration APIs, and so on.
+And finally, in an SRD, you can plan technical infrastructures, data requirements, integration APIs, and so on.

-Now it should be clear that a Product Development Document is a key tool binding stakeholders, users, and the dev team together, ensuring the final product performs as intended.
+Now it should be clear that a product requirements document is a key tool binding stakeholders, users, and the dev team together, ensuring the final product performs as intended.

 Who creates a PRD?